gorati/COS/README.md

 - Run configurations (`.sh`, `.yaml`, command-line examples) explicitly list the input files, masks, seeds and numerical parameters used in published runs.
+- COS-STAB auditability is tracked via release tags/commit hashes; the COS-NUM paper cites immutable code snapshots.
+- Null-compatible and falsification-oriented runs, such as the `cos_crossprobe/` Pantheon+--CMB stress test, are retained as part of the empirical audit trail.
+Such results are documented explicitly as non-detection outcomes when the statistics do not support a robust COS signal.
-- The COS-EXP and COS-NUM papers cite this repository (and, where applicable, a Zenodo DOI snapshot).
+- The COS-EXP and COS-NUM papers cite this repository and, where applicable, a Zenodo DOI snapshot.
 Future updates, bugfixes and refactorings are recorded via git history and/or a changelog.
-- COS-STAB auditability is tracked via release tags/commit hashes; the COS-NUM paper cites immutable code snapshots.

 If you use this code in your own work, please cite the relevant COS papers and, if appropriate, the archived DOI of this repository.

+---

+## Interpretation of exploratory and null-compatible tests

+Some pipelines in this repository are designed as exploratory probes or stress tests rather than as direct evidence claims.
+In particular, a null-compatible result should not be read as a failure of the software or as a positive detection.

+For example, the `cos_crossprobe/` package implements a Pantheon+--CMB cross-probe workflow for testing possible COS time-arrow signatures across independent observational channels.
+Its current reproduced run is compatible with the null hypothesis and is best interpreted as a falsification-oriented audit result, not as evidence that a COS time-arrow signal has been detected.

+This distinction is intentional.
+The repository is meant to preserve both positive/forecast-oriented calculations and negative or null-compatible empirical checks, provided that their status is clearly documented.

 ---